arrowtype/80forty/README.md

 # EightyForty

-A keyboard with the utility of an 80%, but in a 40% form factor.
+The utility of an 80% keyboard, in a 40% form factor.

 Configurable with either 1 large knob or 4 macro keys.